SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/osql/add-member-to-static-selection-osql.md

 ---
-# Mandatory fields.
-title: add_members_static_selection_osql      # (Required) Very important for SEO.
+title: How to add members to a static selection using OSQL
+uid: add_members_static_selection_osql
-description: How to add members to a static selection using OSQL # (Required) Important for SEO.
+description: How to add members to a static selection using OSQL
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: search,osql,selectionmember
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to add members to a static selection using OSQL